iammukeshm/CoreEssentials/CoreEssentials.ToastNotify/readme.md

 ## Features

 - 📱 Elegant & Responsive
+- 🐣 Global Configuration to Set the Toast Position, Duration.
 - 🎸 Easily integration with ASP.NET Core 3.1 and .NET 5 Applications.
 - 🎃 Support to render custom HTML content within the toasts
 - 🐣 Simple and Customizable.
 Create your own custom toast with your favorite color and icons with ease!